-Before you apply to transfer to another programme of study it is essential that you seek advice on the implications.
+Before you apply to transfer to another programme of study it is essential that you get advice and understand all the implications.

 You will need academic advice as the change may affect the modules you take.
 You will need to accumulate sufficient credits to obtain an award (360 for a three-year degree, 480 for a four-year degree and 600 for a five-year degree).

-You should be aware that the options open to you decrease the further through your programme of study you are.
-There are funding implications associated with changes after completion of the first year.
+The further along you are in your programme of study the fewer options you will have.
+Firstly, there are funding implications associated with changes after completion of the first year.
 It is also very unusual for a change to be approved after the end of the second year (except to a longer or shorter variant of the same programme).

 Talk to staff in the department(s) you wish to transfer to.
 You could also talk to students on the programme to make sure that it is the right option for you.

 If you pay tuition fees at the home rate, changing the duration of your studies can affect your entitlement to financial support.
-The rules are complicated and it is important to seek advice on this matter if you are in any doubt.
-The University's Student Financial Support will be able to advise you.
+The rules are complicated, so it is important to get advice from the Student Advisers at the Student Hub.

-You must demonstrate that you are in good academic standing in your current department (not failing overall and not failing an unacceptable number of modules), and that you meet the academic criteria and requirements for the new programme.
-Furthermore, the application must be approved and signed by both the original and new department.
+You must have a good academic standing in your current department and able to meet the academic criteria and requirements for the new programme.
+If you are applying to transfer to a new department, your application must be approved and signed by your original department and your new department.

-If you are transferring to a programme which is similar to your previous programme then it is expected that any repeat study will be avoided if possible.
-This means that if you require repeat study, you may need to replace modules which you have previously studied with elective modules.
+If you are transferring to a similar programme, repeat study will be avoided where possible.
+This means you may need to replace modules you’ve already studied with elective modules.

-Where a transfer of enrolment involves an exemption from an assessment or the repeat of programme, the approval of the Special Cases Committee is required.
+Where a transfer involves an exemption from an assessment or the repeat of programme, the approval of the Special Cases Committee is required.

-It may not be possible for you to start your new programme until the next available opportunity (usually Autumn term), in which case you will be expected to take a leave of absence for the rest of the session and a Leave of Absence Form must be completed.
-You should check whether this will affect your entitlement to Student Loans and other funding.
+It may not be possible for you to start your new programme until the next available opportunity (usually Autumn Term).
+In this case, you’ll need to take a leave of absence for the rest of the session or successfully complete the academic year in your current course.
+You must check if this will affect your entitlement to Student Loans and other funding with the Student Advisers.

-If the transfer of programme increases or decreases the length of your enrolment period, we advise you to consult with an Immigration Adviser before taking this step, as you may be expected to inform UK Visas and Immigration of this change.
+If the transfer of programme changes the length of your enrolment period, you should consult with an Immigration Adviser as you may need to inform UK Visas and Immigration (UKVI).

-The University is required to report a leave of absence for an international student to UK Visas and Immigration within 10 days of the start date of the leave of absence.
+The University is required to report changes of circumstances (e.g. leave of absence and/or changes of programme) for an international student to UK Visas and Immigration.

 For more information please see the Immigration Support Service.

-Until formal approval is given, you will remain registered on your current programme and will be expected to comply with all its requirements, including attendance at all classes.
+Until formal approval is given, you will remain registered on your current programme and are expected to comply with all its requirements, including attendance at all classes.